fatimamjk/URL-Shortner/README.md

  Note
 -------------------------------

-The URL Shortener will be deployed to **Vercel** after making some improvements in frontend.
+The URL Shortener will be deployed to **Vercel** after making some enhancements to the frontend.